mohamedshaik272/WALL-E/README.md

 ## Key Features

-- **Physical Waste Cleaning**: Utilize computer vision and YOLO to identify and clean up various types of waste in real-world environments, promoting better recycling and waste management practices.
+- **Physical Waste Cleaning**: Utilize computer vision to identify and clean up various types of waste in real-world environments, promoting better recycling and waste management practices.
 - **File System Cleanups**: Automatically clean and organize files on your computer by identifying old, duplicate, or useless files, making your digital space more efficient and organized.
 - **Sustainability Focus**: Encourage environmentally responsible actions both offline and online by reducing waste and optimizing resource usage.
 - **User-Friendly Interface**: A simple and intuitive interface to make cleaning your space—whether physical or digital—quick and hassle-free.